Multi-modal video data-pipelines for machine learning with minimal human supervision: Experiments

-In Figure \ref{fig:results-qualitative-dronescapes2} we provide a qualitative result after running the data-pipeline with the Dronescapes2 configuration on a new video.
+We analyze the work of \cite{mihai2025probabilistic} which has used our tool to expand the original Dronescapes dataset \cite{marcu2023self} from $\sim$23K training frames to about $\sim$148K.
+As they've released the VRE config file, we also it for analysis on 100 frames of a video at the same resolution (960x540).
+In Figure \ref{fig:results-qualitative-dronescapes2} we provide a qualitative sample of the exported representations (or modalities in ML terms).

-We observe the 3-level nesting of the VRE process.
-The experts (neural networks) are derived only from the RGB frame.
-Then, the first derived intermediate modalities are the camera normals from depth and the semantic segmentation mapping: from the original datasets of Mask2Former to the Dronescapes2 set of classes.
-Then, the final level of derived modalities are built on top of the first two levels of modalities, which are already available at that point due to topological sorting.
+We observe the three-level nesting of the VRE process.
+The neural networks (labeled 'Experts') require only an RGB frame as input.
+Then, the first derived intermediate modalities are the camera normals from depth and the semantic segmentation mapping: from the original datasets of Mask2Former to the Dronescapes+VRE set of classes.
+The final level of derived modalities are built on top of the previous two levels, which are already available at that point due to topological sorting.
+In Figure \ref{fig:results-dronescapes2}, we present quantitative results on duration and multi-gpu scaling.